 R Tucker Thompson - Pirate Ship!

-Jess, Base Bay of Islands superstar, was lucky enough to explore this New Zealand paradise by boat on a day trip with R. Tucker Thompson.
+Jess, another Base staff member, was lucky enough to explore this New Zealand paradise by boat on a day trip with R. Tucker Thompson.
 This is how it went...

 Cruise through the Islands in style on your very own pirate ship!
 Ok, maybe not a real pirate ship, but the R Tucker Thompson sure feels like it with its huge masts and rigging and ‘big old wooden boat’ feel to it.